System setups • AIX 3.x • AIX 4.x • AS/400 • CUPS • HP3000 • HP9000 • Mac OS X • Mainframe • Linux • Sun Solaris • Sun OS • Windows

 - Now add any transforms you require.
 Unfortunately, Windows applications send complex print data, often limiting the number of useful transforms.
 As a result, using transforms such as converting to PDF or removing PCL codes may not produce desirable results.

-Note: These instructions provide only a brief introduction on RPM configuration.
+Note: These instructions provide only a brief introduction to RPM configuration.
 For more detailed instructions, refer to the RPM manual.

 Creating a Windows LPR Printer